-It may feel counterintuitive to stop when you feel you must dash on.
+It may feel counterintuitive to stop when you feel you must dash on, especially if other people are pushing you.
 However, setting aside time to do very little is just as important.
 Later in #ResearcherRenew we’ll return to specific relaxation techniques, but for today it’s up to you to decide how you wish to spend your time.

 Some people call this ‘self care’ or ‘me time’.
 You don’t need a word for it, nor to spend a lot of (or any) money to achieve it.
 Very simply you are just making time to do something kind for yourself.